 - Seats: 70, plus 30 outside

-- Wine: an interesting list, with its roots in France, kicks off at around the £17 mark
+- Wine: an interesting list, with its roots in France, kicks off in the low £20's

 - Wheelchair access: Yes